This article provides extra context for using the out-of-the-box Follow-Up Tasks Report, only available on accounts with Follow-Up Tasks enabled.

 Follow-Ups by Form

-This view is most helpful when the goal is determining which form has or had Follow-Ups enabled within the time period.
+Use this view when the goal is determining which form has or had Follow-Ups enabled within the time period.

 Follow-Ups by User

-This view is most helpful when the goal is determining which user creates the most Follow-Ups.
+Use this view when the goal is determining which user creates the most Follow-Ups.

 Follow-Ups by Field

-This view is most helpful when the goal is determining which field is most often flagged with a Follow-Up.
+Use this view when the goal is determining which field is most often flagged with a Follow-Up.
 Although only one form per Department can have Follow-Ups enabled, there may be multiple Pass/Fail fields within that form.
 Therefore, each field should be clearly labelled to distinguish what exactly the Follow-Up is related to.

 Did we answer your question?